 However, unlike charitable organizations that likely spend enough on their activities to easily exceed the increased disbursement quota, public and private foundations might have a challenge.

 Some foundations have restricted the amount of funds they disburse every year in accordance with either internally or externally imposed policies on how they preserve the capital of their foundation.
 Now, however, public and private foundations must disburse more and accordingly, these foundations might have additional funds to give out.

-Yvonne Chenier, QC, is a lawyer and philanthropy consultant –Yvonne brings more than 35 years of experience helping those in the philanthropic, nonprofit, and social enterprise sectors as general legal counsel and as an advisor on planning, organizational, regulatory and governance matters.
+Yvonne Chenier, KC, is a lawyer and philanthropy consultant –Yvonne brings more than 35 years of experience helping those in the philanthropic, nonprofit, and social enterprise sectors as general legal counsel and as an advisor on planning, organizational, regulatory and governance matters.